Posted on

-Forms are essential – they’re how we get information from our web users, so they can make a purchase, we can subscribe them to newsletters, or they can set up appointments.
+Forms are essential – they’re how users make a purchase, subscribe to newsletters, set up appointments online, or RSVP to events.

 What are HTML web forms?

 Chances are you’ve used an HTML web form.
-Whenever you submit your information online for a newsletter, purchase, or survey, you’re entering that information into a HTML web form.
+Whenever you submit your information online for a newsletter, purchase, or survey, you’re entering that information into an HTML web form.

 Here’s an example HTML form where users input their name and email address to subscribe to Pope Tech’s newsletter: